Sasha Sokol: Solo career

-In 2004, she returned once again to the music scene, after a long absence, with the album Por un amor.
+In 2004, she returned once again to the music scene, after a long absence, with the album Por un Amor.
 This album is distinct to her fans as it is not of the pop music genre, but one that belongs to the traditional Mexican music genre, rancheras.

 In 2005, Sokol participated in the reality show Big Brother VIP and won the grand prize.

-In 2006, she recorded the song "No encuentro un momento pa' olvidar" with the Spanish singer Miguel Bosé.
+In 2006, she recorded the song "No Encuentro un Momento Pa' Olvidar" with the Spanish singer Miguel Bosé.

 In 2007, she joined the original founding members of Timbiriche (except Paulina Rubio because of an international solo tour) to celebrate the 25th anniversary of the group.

 In 2010, Sökol returned to the pop music genre with her seventh pop album, and eighth album overall, Tiempo Amarillo.

-Up to 2010, Sasha had earned four platinum albums, three gold albums and one diamond album in her solo career.
+Up to 2010, Sasha had earned five platinum albums, four gold albums and one diamond album in her solo career.

 In 2012, Sökol joined Erik Rubin and Benny Ibarra, fellow members of the pop group Timbiriche, and released Primera Fila: Sasha Benny Erik, a live album featuring their greatest hits as a musical trio called Sasha, Benny y Erik.
 The album includes three hits from each artist, three cover songs and one new track.
 The unique aspect of this live album is that they sing all 13 tracks together.
 At the end of 2013, the album Primera Fila: Sasha Benny Erik was officially recognized by AMPROFON as the best-selling album in Mexico that year, but was only the third best selling album overall when accounting for the cumulative sales of other top albums since their original release dates.
 In late 2014, Sasha, Benny y Erik released their first studio album "Vuelta al Sol" with "Esta Noche" as their first single.

-In 2017, Sasha joined the original founding members of Timbiriche (current line up includes original members Sasha Sokol, Benny Ibarra, Alix Bauer, Erik Rubin, Mariana Garza and Diego Schoening) to celebrate the 35th anniversary of the group.
+In 2017, Sasha joined the original founding members of Timbiriche (line up included Sasha Sokol, Benny Ibarra, Alix Bauer, Erik Rubin, Mariana Garza and Diego Schoening) to celebrate the 35th anniversary of the group.
 The tour continued into 2018.